Graduate School Courses

 3

-Students work on their MA Thesis Proposal under the supervision of a principle faculty advisor, building on the knowledge base acquired in EDU 502 and 508 to equip students with the research skills they will need to complete their MA Thesis.
-Work includes evaluating the quality of published research; discussing the implications of various studies in view of the strengths and weaknesses of the research; and using library-based secondary and primary sources in addition to online sources as tools for conducting and/or evaluating research studies.
+Students work on their MA Thesis under the supervision of a faculty advisor, building on the knowledge base acquired in EDU 502 and 508 to equip students with the research skills they will need to complete their MA Thesis.
+Work includes considering the relevancy of published research to their own work and discussing the strengths and weaknesses of various analytical methods.
+Students will have opportunities to share their research progress and receive feedback from their peers and faculty.

 Units